theapsgroup/steampipe-plugin-keycloak/README.md

 ![image](https://github.com/theapsgroup/steampipe-plugin-keycloak/raw/main/docs/keycloak-social-graphic.png)

-# Keycloak Plugin for Steampipe [WIP]
+# Keycloak Plugin for Steampipe

-> THIS IS NOT ACTIVE NOR WORKING YET - DO NOT USE

 Use SQL to query information including Users, Groups, Clients, Roles and more from Keycloak.